GSA/uswds-sf-lightning-community/CONTRIBUTING.md

 ### Creating New Tests

-Test `describe` and `it` statements should read as sentences so as to be readily consumed by a developer or site manager.

-If creating a new component, a brand new static resource needs to be created.
-SFDX provides a shortcut,
+1. Tests are stored in staticResources, create a new file,

    `sfdx force:lightning:test:create -d test/staticresources -n uswds_lts_{component name}`

+1. The prior command creates a bare test.
+Copy in the contents of test/testTemplate to get up and running a bit faster.

+   `cp test/testTemplate test/staticresources/uswds_lts_{component name}`

-Once the test has been created, it should be referenced in `test/aura/jasmineTests/jasmineTests.app`.
+1. Once the test has been created, it should be referenced in `test/aura/jasmineTests/jasmineTests.app`.

-Additionally, the new staticresource should be added to package.xml which can be taken care of by the following sfdx command.
+1. Add the new staticresource to package.xml.
 This command also supports the removal of files.

    `sfdx force:source:manifest:create --sourcepath test --manifestname test/package.xml`

 ### Deploying Tests